Eminent-Jade/Data-Analytics-Project/README.md

 # Data-Analytics-Project (comments & readme not finalised)
-This is an analytical report on thermal comfort indexes in Rm.02.412 & Rm.12_431 of Building 11 of UTS based on historical data (May 2021 - Aug 2021) collected by EIF sensors interface.
+This is a simulated analytical report on thermal comfort indexes for indoor environment in Rm.02.412 & Rm.12_431 of Building 11 of UTS based on historical data (May 2021 - Aug 2021) collected by EIF sensors interface, computed using package 'pythermalcomfort'.

 # To achieve 'comfortable' sensations in indoor environment,
 https://www.simscale.com/blog/2019/09/what-is-pmv-ppd/